 - Go to the bottom center and click the Share Screen button.
 If you can’t locate this option, use “Alt + Shift + S” using the keyboard.
 Mobile users may hold and move the screen to access this icon.

-- The tools like Whiteboard, PowerPoint presentation, apps, must be now available on the screen.
+- Tools like Whiteboard, PowerPoint presentation, apps, must be now available on the screen.
 Pick any one of these and hit the Share button available at the right bottom corner.
 The broadcast will start.

 - If you want to use more features during the screen share, move the cursor to the top to get the Zoom banner.